Load Balancing Reference

 target entries attached to it, and requests proxied to the ‘virtual hostname’

-targets of the upstream.
+assigned to the targets of the upstream.

 which are randomly distributed on the ring.